cml87/SpringCore_2/README.md

 Spring can essentially be used with or without EJBs, but nowadays it is primarily used without them.
 No needs of EJBs means no need of an application server, such as Wildfly.
 So Spring allows developing enterprise applications without an application server.
 Spring only need a web server, and by defaults uses Tomcat (easy to use and lightweight).
 Before Spring it was not easy to have enterprise features in an application deployed in Tomcat.

-Spring is completely POJO based and interface driven.
+<u>Spring is completely POJO based and interface driven</u>.
 Springs uses AOP and Proxies to apply things as transactions to our code to get those 'cross cutting concerns' ? out of our code, producing smaller and lightweight applications.

 Spring is built around best practices.
 It uses well known Design Patterns such as Singleton, Factory, Abstract Factory.
 Template method is used a lot.